-zAmya Theater Project proudly presents DisPlace: A North Loop Fantasy Quest by Elle Thoni, an original production that blends real-world housing issues with fantasy role-playing adventure.
+zAmya Theater Project proudly presents DisPlace: A North Loop Fantasy Quest by Elle Thoni and the Cast, an original production that blends real-world housing issues with fantasy role-playing adventure.
 Created in partnership with the North Loop Neighborhood Association and Avivo Village.

 DisPlace: A North Loop Fantasy Quest